qld-gov-au/ckanext-validation-schema-generator/README.md

     **Returns**
     Updated task data, same as `vsg_status`

-4. `vsg_apply` - Apply a generated scheme or a new one.
-The scheme can be applied only if the generation process is successfully completed.
+4. `vsg_apply` - Apply a generated schema for a resource or dataset.
+The schema can be applied only if the generation process is successfully completed.
-    **params**:
+    **Params**:
     - `id` (required) - ID of the resource
     - `apply_for` _(required)_- apply for entity, must be one of `["dataset", "resource"]`
-    - `schema` _(optional)_ - a table schema.
-If not provided, the generated one will be used.

 ## License